tookayNET/lampoo-client/README.md

 ---
 ## Outstanding Items
 1. *Underlines of the navbar* items on the Lampoo site are animated, with a slide in from the left.
+I haven't successfully implemented this transition and would probably convert existing underlines from being *text-decoration* to *box-border*.
 2. The grey *OFFERS banner* below the navbar has not been implemented with the sluggish-bounce scroll away effect which exists on the Lampoo site.
 3. I used free FontAweseome icons for the *"X" remove item* buttons.
 Unfortunately these are darker than the ones found on the Lampoo site.
-4. When *resizing the width of the page*, the Lampoo site reduces the vertical dimensions of each product.
+4. When *resizing the width of the page* down, the Lampoo site maximises then reduces the dimensions of each product image and progressively limits the visible columns from 5 to 4 then 2 maximum.
+My attempts at this were failing so I haven't implemented the same.

 ---
 ## TODO
-1. Select Size dropdown menu.
+0. Select Size dropdown menu.
-2. Convert all TS "any's" to proper format
-3. Refactor all CSS; alphabeticise, rename, etc.
-4. Reduce DB.JSON to its official size.
-5. Remove console.logs.
-5. ~~Move fetch logic in to own component.~~
-6. Replace navbar with burger and reduce logo to 50% on resize.
-7. Check accessibility throughout?
+0. Make Size dropdown overlay.

+1. Scale card sizes as screen size increases.
+- 5-4-2 cols
+- max height of image

-8. Make OFFERS "bounce".
+2. Make OFFERS "bounce".
-9. NAVBAR underline animations.
+3. NAVBAR underline animations.

-10. ~~Create git.repo.~~
-11. ~~Create README.MD for both.~~
-12. Create test suite.
+4. Create test suite.
-13. Deployment instructions for BE + FE.
+5. Deployment instructions for BE + FE.